-Laryngitis refers generally to an inflammation of the larynx.
+Laryngitis is inflammation of the larynx.
 Treatment depends largely on the cause of the inflammation, but may involve a combination of vocal rest, fluid intake, improved vocal hygiene, or voice therapy, as well as medicines to treat the infection.

-The treatment of laryngopharyngeal reflux usually involves a combination of approaches, including dietary and behavioral modifications, medications to reduce stomach acid, and surgery to prevent reflux.
+The treatment of laryngopharyngeal reflux usually involves a combination of approaches, including dietary and behavioral modifications, medications to reduce stomach acid, and in some cases surgery to prevent further damage caused by reflux.

 Recurrent Respiratory Papillomatosis

-Recurrent respiratory papillomatosis causes lesions, which are similar to warts, to grow on the vocal folds.
+Recurrent respiratory papillomatosis causes wartlike lesions to grow on the vocal folds.
 Surgery to remove these papillomas is the traditional treatment for this condition, but medications and in-office laser treatment can also provide relief.
 The Voice Center is a leader in research into better understanding recurrent respiratory papillomatosis.